piotrmol/MovieRepository/readme.md

 ```
 http://localhost/3000/movie
 ```
-Two optional query paramiters can be provided:
+Two optional query parameters can be provided:
 - duration: how long the movie should be(given in minutes)
 - genres: list of genres separated by comas